What Is a Principal Place of Business?

-It can be confusing to determine your principal place of business when you operate in different locations.
+When you operate in different locations, it can be confusing to determine your principal place of business.
 Some businesses have multiple store locations in different cities or states, and some smaller businesses operate out of a home or spend most of their time on the road visiting customers.

 Why is your principal place of business important?
-Properly defining your principal place of business affects:
+Properly defining your principal place of business affects the following:

 You can deduct the expenses you incur to maintain the locations of your business, whether you rent or own the property.
 If you operate three retail stores for your business, for example, you can deduct the costs to maintain all three stores.
 But if you also work out of your home, you might be able to deduct costs to maintain your home if you can establish that it is your principal place of business.

 The IRS lets you deduct certain expenses if you use your home to conduct business and you meet certain tests.
 According to IRS Publication 587, to qualify for this deduction you must consider: